 L.A. is full of great pubs—and you don’t even need the luck o’ the Irish to find ’em.
 When it comes to tracking down the perfect Irish bar, what could matter more than the availability of Guinness?
 A lot, as it turns out, because you’ve got to factor in great Irish cuisine, ambiance and even quality Celtic music.
 Thankfully, whether you’re a fan of whiskey bars or beer bars, there’s nothing quite like a dive plastered in shamrocks and our city has them in spades.
 So quit wondering where to drink in Los Angeles tonight: Lace up your Riverdance shoes and clink pints at one of our thoroughly Irish watering holes.

 RECOMMENDED: Our guide to St. Patrick’s Day in Los Angeles

-L.A.’s best Irish pubs
+L.A.’s 11 best Irish pubs

 The quaint community of Toluca Lake has its fair share of restaurants, cafés and bars, but for a pub that takes pride in its steady drinking crew, head to Timmy Nolan’s for a pint (or one of the 20-plus Irish whiskeys available).
 Starting around 3pm, the first floor of this dark, quintessential Irish pub begins to fill up with regulars asking about friends and family between sips of Guinness and Fuller’s London Porter, stopping their chatter only for snacks from the small grill across the bar (the potato skins are great if you’re craving comfort food).
-Upstairs, a full dining room is available for pub goers to try the Irish stew, fish and chips and more.
-But beware game day: the vibe quickly morphs from a relaxed Cheers atmosphere to that of a sports bar packed with rabid fans rooting for their team.
+Upstairs, a full dining room is available for pub goers to try the signature Irish stew, fish and chips, shepherd’s pie and more.
+But beware game day: The vibe quickly morphs from a relaxed Cheers atmosphere to that of a sports bar packed with rabid fans rooting for their team.
 Blimey.